ismailceylan/restorm/README.md

 It can be used in 3 possible scenarios.
 Let's examine them now.

 ### Filtering Resource
-We can use it like this when making direct filters on the represented resource:
+We can directly filter represented resources by models:

 ```js
 const posts = await Post.where( "type", "article" ).get();